-There are many LMS options that are cloud based, meaning that another company will handle all of the software set up and all you need to do is bring your content.
+There are many LMS options that are cloud-based, meaning that another company will handle all of the software set up and all you need to do is bring your content.

 These are often run on the software-as-a-service (SaaS) model, which means that you pay every month or year for access to your teacher portal and learner portals.

-You upload your training courses directly, and invite your LMS users or employees and they get their own login.
+You upload your training courses directly and invite your LMS users or employees and they get their own login.

 This is perfect for people who want quick deployment of their LMS without having to do much setup work themselves.

 This type of option can also be beneficial if you have teams with varying levels of technical expertise.
-This platform provides built-in flexibility so everyone can easily access courses from anywhere at anytime without worrying about installing anything new locally.
+This platform provides built-in flexibility so everyone can easily access courses from anywhere at any time without worrying about installing anything new locally.

 The benefits are clear: you don’t need to do much to get up and running.
 The downsides are that you’re building your courses on “rented land” and that these services might increase prices, become unavailable due to high traffic, or tie you into their proprietary formats so you can’t remove your content down the line.

 Some companies choose to install LMS software on a local server because they want to completely control the system.
-This is perfect for companies who have a lot of IT-savvy staff and want full ownership over their LMS with little outside interference or worry about data security.
+This is perfect for companies that have a lot of IT-savvy staff and want full ownership over their LMS with little outside interference or worry about data security.

 Larger corporations typically develop an intranet where they keep all documents, files, and tools in one central location that can only be accessed by employees on the network.